Stormwater Runoff Hydrology Calculator

 *From Chow et al. (1988).

-Error Messages given by calculation Top of Page
+Error Messages Top of Page

 "Tc out of range."
 Qp not computed.
-The peak discharge calculation is only valid for Tc between 0.1 and 10 hours.
+The stormwater peak discharge calculation is only valid for Tc between 0.1 and 10 hours.

 "Overall CN must be 40 to 100."
-The runoff and peak discharge calculations are only valid for CN between 40 and 100.
+The runoff and peak discharge hydrology calculations are only valid for CN between 40 and 100.
 If overall CN is input, runoff will be computed.
 If CN for sub-regions is input, runoff will not be computed.

 "Most accurate if Q>0.5 inch."
-The runoff and peak discharge calculations using the TR-55 method have been found to lose significant accuracy if the runoff (Q) is <0.5 inch (1.3 cm).
+The runoff and peak discharge stormwater calculations using the TR-55 method have been found to lose significant accuracy if the runoff (Q) is <0.5 inch (1.3 cm).
 This is just a warning message; outputs will be computed.

 "Sheet length must be 0 to 300 ft."
 Tt for sheet flow not computed.
 Relying on decades of research, the SCS has found that sheet flow occurs only for flow lengths up to 300 ft.
 Enter 0.0 if the sheet flow regime does not exist.